T

 +

-No, it is generally not recommended to drink tap water in Ibiza.
-While the water is treated and safe for hygiene purposes, its high mineral content and distinct taste can be off-putting for many.
-It's best to buy bottled water from local supermarkets or convenience stores for drinking and cooking to ensure comfort and avoid any potential stomach upset.
+It is generally not recommended to drink tap water in Ibiza.
+While the water is treated and safe for hygiene purposes, its high mineral content and taste can be off-putting for many.
+Most visitors opt for bottled water, which is readily available and inexpensive in supermarkets and shops across the island.
+This is a common practice throughout Spain.

 What is the currency used in Ibiza?